pablodecm/phd_thesis/src/107_chapter_7.md

-with powerful parallel hardware could be a promising path to substitute a larger part of the event reconstruction chain by latent variable approximations based on simulated observations, providing higher accuracy and higher throughput than hand-tuned algorithms.
+with powerful parallel hardware could be a promising path to substitute a larger part of the event reconstruction chain by latent variable approximations based on simulated observations, providing higher accuracy and throughput than hand-tuned algorithms.

 An analysis using $35.9\ \textrm{fb}^{-1}$ of data collected in 2016 by the CMS detector at the LHC was also included in this